 Once you’ve answered that question you also need to consider how then you ended up with your fellow player characters, as an adventurer.
 Have you reformed your ways (for those starting at 1st Level this could be a bit problematic as you don’t technically become an Assassin until 3rd Level)?
 Are you between contracts and in need of some fast cash (if so, why… do you owe someone important a big debt?)?
 Has an NPC sent you to spy on your fellow players?
 Have you been sent adventuring by your guild to get some real world experience?
 Or maybe you’ve rejected and run away from your guild training (let’s hope they took it well!)?

 In all cases you should consult with your DM… if you’re spying on your fellow players for example do you need to present yourself as something else and hide your Rogue abilities?
 Or in the example where you were raised as a child by your guild, do you at first represent the guild loyally (until at least 3rd level when you complete your training) before starting to have doubts about the life you were groomed into?
 This could be a great story development which you could play out.
-By communicating with your DM you will both get ideas from him about how you can fit into his world and his adventure, as well as fit into the party, and in turn – if he’s a good DM – give him plot hooks that can shape the story you will be building together.
+By communicating with your DM you will get ideas about how your assassin can fit into their world and their adventure, as well as how they might fit into the party, and you in turn will give them plot hooks that can shape the story you will be building together.

 When I built my own Rogue Assassin I decided to create a full profile of the White Scorpions Assassin’s Guild to give more colour to my hitwoman, complete with guild history, power structure, current grandmaster, favoured killing methods, initiation ceremony and motto.
 I will share it soon with you!